Magenta (Process) 🎨 RGB Color Code: #FF0090

 Magenta (Process) on Wikipedia

-combined, green and magenta ink will look dark gray or black.
-The magenta used in color printing, sometimes called process magenta, is a darker shade than
+combined, green and magenta ink will look dark brown or black.
+The magenta used in color printing, sometimes called process magenta, is a darker shade

 The color magenta has notable tints and shades.
 These various colors are shown below.
 Magenta is a color made up of equal parts of red and blue light